niravmsoni/terraform-aws/BuildingBlocks/3_Resource/README.md

         CreatedThrough = "Terraform"
     }
 }

+# Here, public_route_table is the name within our terraform code.
+If a name attribute is present against a resource type (For ex : EC2 instance, we need to specify it within the resource block)

 ```
 - Terraform uses resource blocks to manage infrastructure, such as virtual networks, compute instances,
 or higher-level components such as DNS records.